 3. Mention company name and logo

 Not to forget about the company’s name and logo which have to be included in your business card.
 Your logo throws a bright light on the nature of operations, and what your company is all about.
-Hire a professional graphic designer for creating a premium logo for your company and get the same imprinted on your business card too.
+Hire a professional graphic designer to create a premium logo for your company and get the same printed on your business card too.
+If, however, you prefer handling things in-house, you can use something like this avatar and pfp generator to create a fun image, maybe of the CEO or face of the company combined with your logo, to take pride of place on your card.
 Let your logo shout your company’s objectives.
 Create a perfect fusion between your background and logo colour so that its creativity gets instantly highlighted before anyone who views it.
 Avoid putting a splash of too many colours in your design and try keeping it simple.